 School councils and OSHC providers are encouraged to continue working together to provide care for children eligible to attend OSHC.

 For funding queries, school councils that are OSHC providers are advised to contact the Commonwealth Government through the Child Care Subsidy Helpdesk by email

 Parent and carer fees

 Current funding arrangements for OSHC

-From 13 July until 31 December 2020, services open and located in an area of Stage 3 or higher – ‘stay at home’ restrictions in Victoria are permitted to waive families’ gap fees where a child is not attending due to COVID-19, and an absence is recorded.
+From 13 July until 31 December 2020, services open and located in an area of Stage 3 or higher – ‘stay at home’ restrictions in Victoria are permitted to waive families’ gap fees where a child is not attending due to coronavirus (COVID-19), and an absence is recorded.

 Children attending the service will be required to pay the gap fee.

-Waiving the parents’ gap fees will also ensure the OSHC service maintain their enrolments and continue to be paid the CCS, even if a child is absent for a COVID-related reason.
+Waiving the parents’ gap fees will also ensure the OSHC service maintain their enrolments and continue to be paid the CCS, even if a child is absent for a coronavirus (COVID-19) related reason.

 For more details, including additional eligibility requirements please see: